qmk/qmk_firmware/keyboards/gmmk/pro/rev1/ansi/keymaps/vnmm/readme.md

-# Vnmm's ANSI GMMKV2 65% Layout
+# Vnmm's ANSI GMMK pro layout

 This keymap builds on the default but with a more sensible FN layer.